A New Academic Year Starts

 Because learning a language from the start is different from learning a foreign language later in life.

-We've all heard of the advantages multilingualism has.
+Most will have heard or read about the advantages of bilingualism.
 In short it is viewed as brain exercise.
-It is the same as with sports and other skills: if you train from an early age, you're building up more stamina.
+It is similar to sports or any other skill: If you practice from an early age you develop a routine and build up stamina.
 Is it bad if you don't start early?
-No, but when you start later it will require so much more effort to catch up.
+No, not at all, but if you start later it will require more effort to catch up.
 So why not, given the chance, do it now?

 Language is also a way to stay in touch with your roots.
-Whilst this might not be at the forefront of most people's concern, language gives you access to your heritage.
+Whilst this might not be at the forefront of most parents' concern in the early years, language gives you access to your heritage which becomes more relevant in adulthood.

 You can read more about why being bilingual works wonders for your brain in Gaia Vince's article in the Guardian or read Katherine Kinzler's interview with Ellen Bialystock on the bilingual advantage in the New York Times.